WebGPU Compute

 Lisa Wilson

-Discussion about simulation in WebGPU Compute
+Discussion about shader in WebGPU Compute

 Interesting perspective.
 I hadn't considered that angle before.